brianebeling/Battlerite.NET/README.md

 **.Net Standard Library** for [Battlerites](https://developer.battlerite.com/) Official API

+### THIS PROJECT IS NOT LONGER MAINTAINED. ###

+There is missing documentation, random exceptions and lots of TODOs.
+If you want to take the challenge, go ahead.
+The decision was made because Stunlock Studios recent announcement that Battlerite Royale will be another Game as opposed to Mode (as promised!), the lack of communication with the API devs and an overall mistrust in Sunluck Studios.
+I maybe will pick this up at a later date and fix all the remaining bugs and todos.
+But only if Stunluck Studios can actually deliver and Battlerite Royale won't be a complete disaster playerbase wise.

 ## Installation

 It is recommended to use the metapackage which contains all key components and should be sufficient in the majority of cases.